SaraGurungLABS01/Blitz_1/Readme.md

 2) Latency Measurement: We initiated the blitz by measuring the latency of our application.
 It became evident that latency was indeed influenced by the geographical location of both our application and its users.

-3) Geographical Impact Analysis: Further investigation revealed that our "URL Shortener" was deployed in the us-east-1 region.
-While this was in the same state, it could be located in a different data center, affecting latency for users on the west coast.
+3) Geographical Impact Analysis: Further investigation revealed that our "URL Shortener" was deployed in the us-east-1 region, affecting latency for users on the west coast.

 4) Initial Latency Reading: The initial measurement showed an average latency of 40.879 milliseconds, which was not meeting Nike's expectations.